RWConnected/mcpm/README.md

 - **Cross-platform** (Windows, macOS, Linux)
 - **Planned:**
   - More sources like Curseforge, Github, Gitlab
+  - Restructure mod entry into an object:
+    - Slug (as object key) - Human friendly identifier or an ID if slug not available
+    - Version - supports semantic versioning and range matching
+    - Providers - List of sources to search for updates for this mod
+    - Name - User friendly name
+    - Author - Author's name or username
+    - Description - Short description from mod page.
+Can be overrided by the user and can be used for notes about the mod.
+    - Accepted Minecraft versions - Override the accepted Minecraft version when searching for a mod version
+    - Disabled - Disable mod from being installed (useful when a mod yet has to be updated to the newest Minecraft version)
   - Resource pack management
   - Datapack management
   - Shader and texture pack support